VishalPatra/vishalpatra.github.io/README.md

 # 3D Print Cost Calculator

-A simple, responsive web-based calculator for estimating the cost of 3D printing projects.
-This tool helps makers and 3D printing enthusiasts calculate the total cost of a print job by considering material costs, electricity usage, failure rates, and labor costs.
+A sleek, responsive web-based calculator for estimating the cost of 3D printing projects.
+This professional tool helps makers and 3D printing enthusiasts calculate the total cost of a print job by considering material costs, electricity usage, failure rates, and labor costs.

 ![3D Print Cost Calculator](./particle.jpg)